 - In addition, the magnificent site also forms one of the eight islands comprising the Aeolian Islands.
 Further, this itself represents an active volcanic arc north of Sicily.
 Also, the name of the remarkable small island derives from Ancient Greek.
 In that language it means swollen form.

-The island’s current population numbers fewer than 850 individuals.
+- Presently, this location has very few permanent inhabitants.
+That’s because the island’s current population numbers fewer than 850 individuals.
 The volcano erupted with moderate violence numerous times in the past.
 Additionally, it continues to be constantly active with minor eruptions.

-The last major eruption of Stromboli occurred on 13 April 2009.
-The volcano stands 3,034 ft (926 m) above sea level, but below the waves, the actual base rises roughly 8,860 ft (2,700 m) above the ocean floor.
+Fortunately, large eruptions of Stromboli have been rare in modern times.
+The last major eruption of the volcano occurred on 13 April 2009.
+The volcano itself stands 3,034 ft (926 m) above sea level.
+But below the waves the actual base of the feature rises roughly 8,860 ft (2,700 m) above the ocean floor.

 Stromboli Activity Patterns